Garywtne/sqlalchemy-challenge/README.md

 #### Station Analysis

-To perform an analysis of stations in the area, do the following:
+To perform an analysis of stations in the area, i have done the following:

 * Design a query to calculate the total number of stations in the dataset.